ShirQUillE-SandE/Py-Password-Locker/README.md

 Open terminal and go to the project folder, run $ ./run.py

 ## Debugging
 This will be updated as the app goes on.
-If you find any bug please notify through this email. melissamalala@gmail.com.

 This site was build using Python 3.6.

 ## Credits
-Melissa Malala
+Shirquille SAnde

 ## License

-Copyright (c) [August 2018] Melissa Malala
+Copyright (c) [shirquille sande]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: